 A: Students may choose to take a class during each of the offered class periods, but concentration on a few classes is strongly recommended.
-You can use open class period for practice or to schedule a massage with the massage therapist, take a walk on the campus trails, take a nap, enjoy a yoga class, head to the gym or the pool or just sit and enjoy a new friend.
+You can use open class period for practice or to schedule a massage with the massage therapist, take a walk on the campus trails, take a nap, enjoy a yoga class, head to the gym or just sit and enjoy a new friend.
 Your schedule is entirely up to you!

 FEES AND DEPOSITS